Character page for Pennyworth.

 Portrayed by: Ben Wiggins

-A wartime comrade of Alfred's, killed in action.
+A wartime comrade of Alfred's in Burma.
+He was killed in action.

 Captain John Fitz-Smythe Curzon